AcePolitician/Rocketrycraft/README.md

 # Rocketrycraft
-A simple space mod for Minecraft modding enthusiasts
+Rocketrycraft: a simple space mod for Minecraft modding enthusiasts.
+Conquer space and make your own empire!